 Another big example of the importance of good equipment planning is with regard to lighting.
 Indoor plant lighting is a very rapidly advancing technology.
 Newer lights use less energy and are more tailored towards the ideal light spectrums for plants (sorry, I can't say "spectra" with a straight face).
 High end LEDs might not be worth the investment if your marijuana cultivation operation is in a region with electrical rates below $.10 kWh.
 Calculations must be done in advance to compare electrical draw and PAR output with investment cost and projected yield per watt.

-Gavita Pros are currently the industry standard with regard to indoor cultivation because of the yield and extended footprint coverage that double-ended (DE) HPS bulbs have, but this advantage is offset by extra cooling costs and the hazards associated with having a bulb surface temperature nearing 1000 degrees Fahrenheit, and the fact that you can't use them for multi-tier vertical cannabis growing.
+Gavita Pros are currently the industry standard with regard to indoor cultivation because of the yield and extended footprint coverage that double-ended (DE) HPS bulbs have, but this advantage is offset by extra cooling costs, the hazards associated with having a bulb surface temperature nearing 1000 degrees Fahrenheit, and the fact that you can't use them for multi-tier vertical cannabis growing.
 The only times I recommend Gavitas is when 1) they are already purchased 2) electricity is super cheap and 3) the region of the facility has cold winters where the heat from the lighting is an asset and 4) when the ceiling height is >14ft so that a top level of Gavitas can be paired with a lower level of LEDs in a two-tier vertical canopy setup.

 Also worth watching for new cannabis cultivation projects are the full-spectrum LED fixtures which are much nicer looking to the human eye and buy-in prices are getting more reasonable as well.
 Most marijuana industry pros agree that the future of indoor lighting is in favor of LEDs.
 The fact that they emit a light profile that is shaped like a spread out “panel” of diodes, rather than a high-intensity single-point light source, supports better plant growth simply due to the reduced amount of shading that the canopy and lower parts of the cannabis plants experience.